French voters reel as jibes, eggs fly in campaign

-Hostilities started in earnest when President Nicolas Sarkozy launched his campaign on February 16, drawing gasps with a stump speech accusing Socialist frontrunner Francois Hollande of “lying from morning to night.”
+Hostilities started in earnest when President Nicolas Sarkozy launched his campaign on Feb.
+16, drawing gasps with a stump speech accusing Socialist frontrunner Francois Hollande of “lying from morning to night”.

 The tone has grown sharper as a motley crew of fringe candidates, struggling to make themselves heard above the frontrunners, compete for attention on online news outlets, three 24-hour news channels and in a torrent of Twitter posts.